18th November, 2020

 Meaning: DO NOT.
 YOU MUST NOT.
 STOP IT IF YOU ARE.

-Examples: Hard Hats must be worn, Keep locked shut.
+Examples: Wear hard hats, Safety footwear must be worn, Keep locked shut.

 Meaning: YOU MUST DO.
 OBEY.